The 15 Best Software Development Companies in Chile

 "Chile has been recognized as a leader in AI development in the region, according to the Latin American Artificial Intelligence Index (ILIA).
 AI adoption here exceeds the Latin American average in business and government initiatives."

-Cost Advantage: The global average software engineer salary is $70,877, while Chilean custom software development firms command 30-50% lower fully-loaded costs, delivering meaningful savings without offshore distance.
+Cost Advantage: Global software engineer salary benchmarks average in the mid-$60K to $75K range, while Chilean custom software development firms command 30-50% lower fully-loaded costs, delivering meaningful savings without offshore distance.

 Innovation Ecosystem: Two active unicorns (Betterfly at $1B valuation, NotCo at $1.5B) and 563 startups (StartupBlink 2025) demonstrate Chile's ability to produce globally scalable tech companies.
-Chile ranks 37th globally and 3rd in South America for startup ecosystem strength.
+Chile ranks 37th globally and 3rd in South America for country-level startup ecosystem strength, while Santiago ranks 75th globally among cities (StartupBlink 2025).

 Market Growth: Chile's IT services market reached $4.42 billion in 2025 and is projected to hit $7.38 billion by 2030 at a 10.80% CAGR (Mordor Intelligence).
 IDC estimates total IT spending at $9.89 billion in 2024, growing at 8.6% annually across web development, mobile app development, cloud infrastructure, and enterprise software.